5 Best Wood Furnaces Sold in 2018

 Updated: Aug.
 8, 2018

-FurnaceCompare tracks more than 60 series of wood furnaces.
-Of those sold in 2016, which are most highly rated by homeowners?
+FurnaceCompare has collected more than 925 reviews of 75 different series of wood furnaces, sold by more than 30 brands.
+Of those sold in 2018, which are most highly rated by homeowners?

 The list below represents the top-rated wood furnaces available for sale in the US and Canada.

 |5.||Polar G Class||4.16 out of 5||up to 86%||starting at $7,866|

 |The Polar G-Glass is an outdoor downdraft gasification wood furnace, with a combustion efficiency as high as 99.5%.
 The company has included a patent-pending cleaning system, to make daily cleaning quick.
 The company claims to have simplified installation as well, reducing costs to the homeowner.|

 |4.||Nature's Comfort NCB-G||4.2 out of 5||up to 78%||starting at $8,480|

 |The NCB-G features an updraft gasification design which provides boost air for cleaner burning.
 It has a 1/4" thick firebox and a 3/16" thick 7 gauge water jacket, and is designed to enable idling for summer use.|